Helping Fight Trucking Companies with Negligent Semi-Truck Drivers

 To find the best big rig accident lawyer in Colby, Kansas you need to find a trained personal injury lawyer with these qualities:

-- Settlement History Results.
+Settlement History Results

 Ask the big rig accident attorney about actual settlements for big rig truck accidents.
-The lawyer should be able to recite several million dollar plus settlements and provide general facts about each case. - Courtroom experience.
+The lawyer should be able to recite several million dollar plus settlements and provide general facts about each case.

-Inquire about deposition and trial history of the lawyer. - Knowledge of federal regulations.
+Inquire about deposition and trial history of the lawyer.

 Ask the big rig lawyer to explain the FMCSR and the purpose of the CSA BASICs to you.
-Knowledge of these regulatory safety systems is mandatory for a big rig lawyer. - Familiar with Kansas rules, regulations and statutes related to big rigs and large trucks.
+Knowledge of these regulatory safety systems is mandatory for a big rig lawyer.

-Ask the big rig attorney what legal rules and laws apply to big rig accidents in Kansas to determine their familiarity and knowledge of the law related to big rig crashes. - Client online reviews.
+Ask the big rig attorney what legal rules and laws apply to big rig accidents in Kansas to determine their familiarity and knowledge of the law related to big rig crashes.

-Look at online reviews for satisfied clients to see if past clients gave the law firm 5-star reviews. - Library of books and training manuals for the trucking industry.
+Look at online reviews for satisfied clients to see if past clients gave the law firm 5-star reviews.

 Ask the big rig lawyer to allow you to see their trucking industry books.
 This should include copies of the FMCSR, Driver training manuals, CDL Manuals, Fleet safety manuals, JJ Keller & Company manuals for the trucking industry and other authoritative books and manuals regularly used by motor carriers.